 The instructor will post lecture slides, videos, and reading material as appropriate on Canvas.
-The student is responsible to identify additional resources to complement the material provided or solve problems posed in the course.
+The student is responsible for identifying additional resources (i.e. relevant research articles) to complement the material provided or solve problems posed in the course.

 Lecture notes and materials posted on the class website are the property of the instructor or the publishers of the material.
 They are posted solely for students in this course, for educational purposes, and to facilitate note-taking and studying.
-No part of the materials may be redistributed, reproduced, or used for any purpose other than note-taking and studying.
+No part of the materials may be re-distributed, reproduced, or used for any purpose other than note-taking and studying.